call us630-584-4800

 • Personal expenses.

 The ability of each parent to contribute to these expenses is considered.
-If one parent makes a significantly higher income or has more assets than the other, for example, the court may order that parent to pay a greater amount (or all) of the college expenses.
-Under Illinois law, a stepparent’s income and assets may also be considered when making determinations about college expenses.
+For example, if one parent makes a significantly higher income or has more assets than the other, the court may order that parent to pay a greater amount (or all) of the college expenses.
+Under Illinois law, a stepparent's income and assets may also be considered when making determinations about college expenses.
+In general, the amount that parents may be required to contribute will not exceed the costs of tuition, room, and board and the University of Illinois at Urbana-Champaign for the same school year.

-College expenses are only available until the child obtains a bachelor’s degree, and there may be other stipulations as well.
-For example, the child may have to be a full-time student and may have to maintain a certain grade point average (GPA) for support to continue.
-Both parents who are contributing to the college expenses must have access to the child’s school records.
+Parents' obligations to contribute to college expenses will only remain in effect until the child obtains a bachelor's degree, and there may be other stipulations as well.
+For example, the child must generally maintain a grade point average (GPA) equivalent to a "C" or higher for support to continue.
+Parents who are contributing to college expenses will typically have the right to access the child's academic records and grade reports.

-If you are involved in a dispute over college expenses or you need assistance working out an arrangement for contributions towards college expenses, contact us at 630-584-4800 to schedule a free consultation.
+If you are involved in a dispute over college expenses, or you need assistance working out an arrangement that will ensure that your child receives the assistance needed to pursue a college education, contact us at 630-584-4800 to schedule a free consultation.
 One of our attorneys will examine the circumstances in your case and provide our experienced assessment of what you can expect from the process.
 There are time limits for petitioning for college expenses, so it is important to retain an attorney to assist you as soon as possible.
 We work with clients throughout Kane County and the surrounding counties in Northern Illinois.

 Back to Top